Zum Hauptinhalt springen Zur Suche springen Zur Hauptnavigation springen

 Über den Autor

-H. W. Brands holds the Jack S. Blanton Sr. chair in history at the University of Texas at Austin.
-A New York Times-bestselling author, he was a finalist for the Pulitzer Prize in biography for The First American and Traitor to His Class.
+H. W. Brands holds the Jack S. Blanton Sr. Chair in History at the University of Texas at Austin.
+He is the New York Times bestselling author of thirty books, including two Pulitzer Prize finalists in biography.
+Recent titles include Dreams of El Dorado, Founding Partisans, and America First.
 He lives in Austin, Texas.

 Details